Actions

 Click Me

 If no name is provided, Heimdall uses TypeName.MethodName.
-You can also explicitly name an action.
+You can explicitly name an action, or put [ContentInvocationPrefix] on the action class to namespace every method in that class.

 [ContentInvocation("counter.increment")]